 At that level of return, it even has Clark’s attention:

 “5% is enough.
 What retailers did for so long was say, ‘Would you like to save 15% on this purchase?’ and you get that 15% off one time.
 After that, there was no comparative advantage.
 But when you look at Target with the 5% off every time, that’s substantial money.
 And you’re being subsidized by everyone else who shops there.”

 Remember, you must spend within your means and pay your bill in full each month for that 5% cash back to be worth your trouble.

-So, in summary, here are some things that Clark wants to you to remember when you’re faced with the store credit card pitch at the store:
+In summary, here are some things that Clark wants you to remember when you’re faced with the store credit card pitch at the store:

-- Retroactive interest could hurt you if you accept a 0% offer and don’t pay it in full on time.
+- Retroactive interest could hurt you if you accept a 0% offer and don’t pay the balance in full on time.